-Note:

-During the year ended 31 December 2016, four (2015: four) individuals received remuneration from the Company.
-One employee's remuneration is disclosed thereon and the remuneration of three directors is disclosed in note 7 to the financial statements.
+Note: During the year ended 31 December 2017, five (2016: four) individuals received remuneration from the Company.
+The remuneration of two employees is disclosed thereon and the remuneration of three directors is disclosed in note 7 to the financial statements.